OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_02_Consultant_Report.md

 through the INT_ID field.
 Note that there is grain size data associated with this particular sample.
 The means to capture this information is found in *F
 - Lab Analysis*, following.

+Note that for these type of intervals, the various VAL\* fields have been adopted to hold particular data related to the particular soil interval.
+These include:

+* VALF - <Recovery as a percent>
+* VALF2 - <Moisture as a percentage>

+In most cases, these soil samples will have limited data associated with them (e.g. blow count, recovery  and moisture).
+Any additional information would then be found in D_INT_TEMPORAL_1A/1B (if a complete laboratory record is available or multiple records over time have been recorded) or D_INT_ATTR_RD (again, if limited information is available).

 #### D - Water Levels